-Social Security Disability Benefits for Autism
+Social Security Disability Benefits for Autism in Chicago, IL

 Our society is much more aware of autism spectrum disorders than it ever has been.
 With Autism Awareness Month, internet lists of celebrities thought to live with autism (including Stanley Kubrick, Tim Burton, and Courtney Love), and countless benefits seeking to raise awareness for Autism spectrum disorders, common characteristics of autism are well known.
 With this increase in knowledge and awareness, it has become more evident that people living with autism can lead functional and productive lives, provided they receive the appropriate support.
 For those children and adults living with autism who find it difficult to function or sustain work, Social Security Disability (SSD) or Supplemental Security Income (SSI) benefits may be available.
 Those who qualify for disability benefits tend to have more profound deficits in socialization and communication.